paulknysh/blackbox/README.md

 ## How do I represent my objective function?

 It simply needs to be wrapped into a Python function.
-An external application, if any, can be accessed using system call (`os.system(...)`).
+An external application, if any, can be accessed using system call.
 ```python
 def fun(par):
     ...